Serving the cities of Ft. Collins, Wellington, Windsor, Loveland, Greeley, Longmont and surrounding areas.

 Will my insurance company pay for Vision Therapy?

 insurance or copay for each visit.
-Our staff will contact insurance after all pretesting to predetermine your benefits.
+Our staff will provide all patients a predetermination of benefits ahead

 Do you accept government plans such as Medicare, Medicaid or CHP?